 Blackstrap Molasses is a byproduct of cane sugar manufacturing.
 After the sugar cane is crushed and the juice extracted, it is boiled to allow the sugar to crystallize.
 Some sugar is removed and the process repeated.
 The final molasses product is the syrup left over after the third boiling and sugar extraction.
-At this point it contains concentrated nutrients from the cane plant.
+At this point it is a black heavy syrup which contains concentrated nutrients from the cane plant.

 Conclusions at End of Page - Click Here.